In person What does this mean?

-In this program, students focus on forensic crime scene investigation, interview skills, use of force theory and application, police powers, and crisis intervention techniques.
-Physical training and career preparation components of the program are designed to prepare students to meet the specific demands of police recruitment processes and a career in the field.
+Students engage in academic and practical courses to develop the knowledge and skills demanded by Canadian police services.
+Forensic crime scene investigation, interview skills, use of force theory and application, police powers, and crisis intervention techniques are areas of focus.
+The physical training and career preparation components of the program prepare students to meet the specific demands of police recruitment processes and a career in the field.

 Tuition and fees